Seesaw Traditional Quilt Block Pattern

 Step 1:

 Using the Medium/Green rectangles and Light/White squares, you will need to make 4 Flying Geese units as shown in the picture below.
-You can find my tutorial for making Flying Geese blocks at: https://fabric406.com/blogs/fabric406-blog/how-to-sew-a-basic-flying-geese-block
+You can find my no-trim method for making perfect Flying Geese blocks at: https://fabric406.com/blogs/fabric406-blog/how-to-sew-a-basic-flying-geese-block

 Half Flying Geese Units: